Vendhu Thanindhathu Kaadu: Home media

-The satellite rights of the film are sold to Kalaignar TV.
-Initially, there were reports suggesting that the film's digital rights were acquired by Aha Tamil, but later it was acquired by Amazon Prime Video.
-The film was digitally streamed on Amazon Prime Video from 13 October 2022.
+The film began streaming on Amazon Prime Video from 13 October 2022.

 Reception

 Critical response

 Vendhu Thanindhathu Kaadu received mostly positive reviews from critics.

-Nidhima Taneja of The Print rated the film 3.5 out of 5 stars and wrote "It is the journey of the most incomprehensible — or an underdog if you will — man in the pyramid that makes Vendhu Thanindhathu Kaadu worth a watch".
+Krishna Selvaseelan of Tamil Guardian rated the film 4 out of 5 stars, writing, “It is also definitely Menon’s best film — it is a hugely pleasant surprise to see him innovate and take risks so late in his career, which has certainly paid off.”
+Nidhima Taneja of ThePrint rated the film 3.5 out of 5 stars and wrote "It is the journey of the most incomprehensible — or an underdog if you will — man in the pyramid that makes Vendhu Thanindhathu Kaadu worth a watch".
 Sowmya Rajendran of The News Minute rated the film 3.5 out of 5 stars and wrote "Gautham Vasudev Menon’s film has all the familiar material that you expect from a gangster film but also a few departures and inclusions that keep things engrossing".
 Karthik Keramalu of Firstpost rated the film 3.5 out of 5 stars and wrote "The movie humanizes the lives of gangsters who’re at the bottom of the chain".
 M. Suganth of The Times of India rated the film 3 out of 5 stars and called it "an uneven gangster saga that works in parts".
 Kirubhakar Purushothaman of The Indian Express rated the film 3 out of 5 stars and wrote "Vendhu Thanindhathu Kaadu begins on a great note and keeps the momentum till the interval only to drop the ball in the climax.
 Pinkvilla rated the film 3 out of 5 stars and wrote "Vendhu Thanindhathu Kaadu is an entertaining gangster drama that has some amazing performances in place".
 Janani K. of India Today rated the film 2.5 out of 5 stars and wrote "Vendhu Thanindhadhu Kaadu could have been Simbu’s Pudhupettai, but it falls short by a few miles.
 The second half could have been more nuanced".
 Srivatsan S of The Hindu wrote "The biggest positive has got to be how well-rounded the screenplay structure is: where it begins is where the film also ends."

 A critic for Deccan Herald rated 3 out of 5 and wrote "The template of a small-town man getting sucked into the criminal world isn’t new.
 Gautham reinvents it and he has a great partner in crime in Simbu.
 It’s a great combination."
 Sowndarya Athimuthu of The Quint rated the film 3 out of 5 stars and wrote "Though Vendhu Thanindhadhu Kaadu might come across as a usual gangster saga, it is a unique attempt from Gautham Vasudev Menon, who submits to writer Jeyamohan’s vision".
 Sudhir Srinivasan of Cinema Express rated the film 3 out of 5 stars and wrote "VTK shows plenty of potential, and the disappointment is that it doesn’t quite hit as many highs as you would expect".